 Why then, when we know our primary reason for going to a restaurant is for the dessert, do we proceed to eat a main?

 Possibly, it is fear of judgement.

 The fear of being judged can cause us to do what is normal rather than honour what our own body is asking for.

-If we let go of this fear of judgement there is no shame in simply having a dessert and drink for dinner.
+If we let go of this fear of judgement, there is no shame in simply having a dessert and drink for dinner.
 Ordering an entree or salad with dessert instead of a ‘meal’.
-Or having only a drink while our dining companions enjoy a meal because we actually aren’t hungry at all.
+Or having only a drink while our dining companions enjoy a meal because we aren’t hungry.
 Or eating when our companions are not.

 Why are you eating?

-So, rather than dictating your eating by food rules, try asking yourself, why am I eating?
+So, rather than dictating your eating by food rules, ask yourself, why am I eating?

 Am I eating because I am hungry, or am I complying with social norms or to make my eating companions feel comfortable?

 1) what I truly feel like eating that I will enjoy,

 3) what will feel good in my body once I have eaten?